 Between Torquay and Dawlish, on the eastern edge of Dartmoor National Park, Teignmouth sits on a spur-like peninsula that tapers to a sandy bar, known locally as ‘the Salty’.
 There is a pier, a port, parks, a handsome Regency seafront and views across the estuary to pretty Shaldon village.

 Linked by a road bridge (or a foot ferry), both places sit against a backdrop of farmland, framed by lofty sandstone cliffs, trimmed with terracotta beaches and laced with narrow streets of Georgian houses – Teignbridge (the local collective name) has been a popular holiday resort since the early 18th century.
 ‘There’s no end to the beautiful things that inspire me to paint,’ says Laura, whose ‘Love at the Seaside’ scenes invariably feature the area.
-Born in Kent, 31-year-old Laura moved to Kingsteignton in Devon six years ago; last year she opened her own gallery in Teignmouth (laurawall.com) and now she and her husband Dave are looking for a home in the town.
+In 2019, she opened her new art gallery in Teignmouth (laurawall.com

 For Laura, the heart of the place is Back Beach, a jumble of sea-dog huts, boats and fishing nets, and gatherings of locals.
 ‘It’s all about children and dogs and barbecues and people playing guitars,’ she says.
 ‘There’s a very strong community here, and a sense that everyone wants to live life to the max.’